 The use of a mark roughly resembling our numeral '7' as an ampersand predates the Gothic period by many centuries.
 Known as the Tironian ampersand because it is credited to Cicero's devoted stenographer Tiro, it is seen in Carolingian and Insular Scripts as well, and was not replaced by the '&' ampersand until the development of 'Roman' type faces.
 Latin's other way of expressing 'and', the enclitic '-que', also has a very standard abbreviation.
 A number of modifications to the letter 'p' have historically been used to represent the several Latin prefixes that begin with that letter.
 The crossing of the tail of a 'p' with a horizontal line to stand for the prefix and preposition 'per', is the most standard and best known.
 This is the only abbreviation whose use is extended from the ordinary Gothic 'minuscule' form to the 'uncial' form used for capitals.

 The use of a full weight superbar (known in Latin as a 'vinculum', and not to be confused with the thin 'macron' sometimes used to mark a long vowel) to indicate a wide variety of abbreviations, but particularly forms which, if spelt out, would have ended in 'm' or 'n' is very common in some Gothic manuscripts.
-Barefoot Abbess uses the superbar only over 'c' to stand for the conjunction 'cum', or for the related prefix which would spell out as either 'com' or con', preferring in all other situations to reduce a final 'm' to a miniature 'm' suspended over the previous character.
+Barefoot Abbess uses the superbar in this way in the most miniscule for of the text as employ’d for rubrics, but in the main text uses it only over 'c' to stand for the conjunction 'cum', or for the related prefix which would spell out as either 'com' or con', preferring in all other situations to reduce a final 'm' to a miniature 'm' suspended over the previous character.
 Other final letters are likewise to be found suspended in miniature when a saving of space is needed.

 The crossing of the tail of an 'R' to form an abbreviation is ancient and widespread.
 Barefoot Abbess does this to the full, 'uppercase' form of 'R' to form the rubric indicating that a line is to be spoken by the servers and/or congregation as a response.
 The fact that the form of 'R', known as 'rotunda', which resembles our numeral '2' and in all proper Gothic scripts follows 'b','d','o','p', and itself when doubled, retains the tail allows for a similar crossing, and this, by ancient and well known convention, is used to abbreviate the very common genitive plural masculine ending '-orum'.
 The type of 'r' which normally follows 'a' is this style, however, does not retain the tail, and so cannnot facilitate any similar abbreviation of the corresponding feminine suffix.
 In some scribal traditions, however, this was got round by allowing the crossed variant of 'r rotunda' to be counted as a separate glyph with separate rules which permitted it to follow (perhaps with modifications) letters which the normal 'r rotunda' would never normally follow.
-Barefoot Abbess has not found it necessary to take such liberties in the Missa Tridentina text, but they are nonetheless included in the following table of the possible abbreviated forms of the relative and interrogative pronouns.
+This special glyph appears twice in the Te Deum, but has been avoided elsewhere.

 The crosierlike back spiral which appears above in the abbreviations for 'cujus' and 'quibus' has a history of use not only to stand for all cases of final '-us', but often for final '-os' as well, and in some manuscripts is also join'd to 'p' to represent 'post'.
 Barefoot Abbess, however, employs it only for a final '-us', and then only when the 'u' is short; using it frequently and readily as in the above examples with 'b' to indicate '-bus' in the dative/instrumental/ablative/locative plurals of 3rd, 4th, and 5th declension nouns, or with 'm' to indicate '-mus' in the first person plural active forms of verbs; using it more reluctantly to stand for a nominative singular '-us'; but never using it in any of the 4th declension endings wherein the 'u' has been lengthen'd -- effectively doubled -- through doing duty not only for the case suffix but for the stem vowel as well.
 A mark derived from the uppermost part of an ordinary 'r', but with the final upstroke exagerated into a curl, can be placed over a final 't' or 'm' to indicate the '-tur', '-mur', and '-ntur' endings of mediopassive verbs.